 Nikos Petrou was born in Athens where he lives and practices.
 After graduating from the University of Athens Dental School, he completed his postgraduate training in prosthodontics at Emory University Dental School, in the USA.

 From a young age he was attracted to nature, especially birds, and he has participated in ringing programmes and other fieldwork, in Greece and other countries.
 Since 1987 he has been photographing nature and wildlife in Greece, traveling continuously all over the country.
-Since 1997 he has traveled extensively in southern Africa, spending considerable time in Namibia His photographs have been published in magazines in Germany and Great Britain and he is a regular contributor to Greek magazines and newspapers like “Kathimerini”, having published more than 70 articles on nature and wildlife subjects, as well as on current conservation and environmental issues.
+Since 1997 he has traveled extensively in southern Africa, spending considerable time in Namibia His photographs have been published in magazines in Germany and Great Britain and he is a regular contributor to Greek magazines and newspapers, having published more than 70 articles on nature and wildlife subjects, as well as on current conservation and environmental issues.
 In addition, for many years he has been painting birds; his paintings have illustrated two publications of the Goulandris Museum of Natural History.

-His first published work was “Images of Dadia” (1994), the first comprehensive coffee-table book about nature in Greece, combining images and accurate scientific information, followed by the similar “Reflections on Kerkini” (1996), and “Acheloos” (2001).
+His first published work was “Images of Dadia” (1994), the first comprehensive coffee-table book about nature in Greece, combining images and accurate scientific information.
+It was followed by the similar “Reflections on Kerkini” (1996), and later on “Acheloos” (2001).
 In 1999 he provided the text and photos for the desktop calendar “The Nature of Thrace”.
 In 2000 he was commissioned to provide photographs for the book “Milos.
 Geologic History” by Ian Plimer and, in 2002, for the book “Amvrakikos” by Yannis Raptis and Stamatis Zogaris.
 In 2000 he published the first in a series of smaller coffee-table books “Mesolongi”, followed in 2003 by “Dadia” and “Kerkini”.
 The images and texts of these books are the result of exhaustive research and years of work in the field in those areas.